steve-afrin/java-11-to-17-features/text-blocks/README.md

 automatically formats the string in a predictable way, and gives the developer control over the format when desired.

-- Does the String#index(int) work with text blocks?
+- Does the String#indent(int) work with text blocks?
 - Use JSON as an example of a good case for a text block